Updated

-Penal Code 85 PC is the California statute that makes it a crime for a person to bribe a legislator or to use corrupt means to influence a legislator.
-A “legislator” includes state legislators and those of a city or county board.
-A violation of this law is charged as a felony offense.
+Penal Code § 85 PC makes it a crime to bribe a California legislator or to use any other corrupt methods (such as menace or deceit) to influence their voting decisions.
+A legislator includes state legislators and those of a city or county board.

 Note that a legislator or elected official receiving or requesting a bring is punished under Penal Code 86 PC.